giacoppd/CPU-RPG-2/Joe_Readme.txt

 	Turn - A tick during a cycle where a character may perform one action (Nicolas may perform 2).
 In general, characters take their turn when TICK % SPD == 0.

+	Action - Something that is performed, as opposed to passive abilities or abilities that may be maintained.
+	Passive abilities and abilities that can be maintained do not consume a turn, while actions do.

 	Ally-inflicted - Abilities cast by an allied unit.
 These abilities typically do not interact with defense values.
 Self-inflicted abilities fall in this category.